 Electrical accidents can crop up unexpectedly

 Look up.
 Look down.
 Look all around.
 When moving farm machinery, always walk around the entire vehicle and attachments, looking for hazards before making the next move.
 Look for power-line wires, guy wires, transformers, and meter sockets—they’re extremely hazardous and you need to account for them.
-It is your responsibility to call us at 800-257-4044 if you have struck any of our facilities.
+It's your responsibility to call us at 800-257-4044 if you've struck any of our facilities.
 If energized lines are down and you’re not sure which utility to call, simply call 911.

 If you plan any excavation work, you must call before you dig.